 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF CENTERPOINT ENERGY AND SUBSIDIARIES

-The following discussion and analysis should be read in combination with our Interim Financial Statements contained in this Form 10-Q.
+The following discussion and analysis should be read in combination with our Interim Financial Statements contained in Item 1 of this Form 10-0.

 EXECUTIVE SUMMARY